bwoo14/2420_week11_Lab/README.md

 ```
 sudo vim /etc/backup_script.conf
 ```
-4. The configuration file **must** contain the following variables:
+5. The configuration file **must** contain the following variables:
+- `TARGET` = the directories you wish to backup (you can put multiple directories, but they must be separated by spaces and the entire statment surrounded by double quotes.
+For example `TARGET`="dir1 dir2")
+- `SERVER` = the name of the user and the IP address of the server
+- `SSH` = the command to ssh into your server with the path to the ssh key that ssh's into your server
+- `DESTINATION` = the destination on your backup server where the backup will be stored
 ![](images/confsspng.png)
 > Make sure to change the variable information so that it matches your paths, IPs, etc
 6. Save and exit the .conf file